 CONTACT INFORMATION STEPHANIE WOOLLEY-LARREA SCHOOL: Coral Reef Senior High PRINCIPAL: Thomas Ennis EMAIL: slwl@dadeschoosl.net PHONE: (305) 502-2446 DOWNLOAD PROJECT INFO AT EDUCATIONFUND.ORG Current Events for the Current Times Current events expands students' world view and curiosity Class bonding and curiosity about the world's current events steer students towards completing this presentation project that involves research, critical thinking, listening, speaking, and reading skills.
 During a prescheduled window of time, students locate a news article of interest to them from a reputable source.
 They answer a teacher-created survey about the article, which demonstrates their understanding.
 They share their article with a 2-3 minute presentation at a pre-scheduled time to the class.
 The audience takes notes while listening - writing 3 facts, formulating 2 opinions, and posing 1 question - and must keep their notes organized.
 At the end of all of the presentations, students turn in their 3-2-1 for an assessment.
 This can be done once per year during a unit on nonfiction sources, research, or journalism, or replicated once per quarter for mastery.
 Only a few students should go each day in order to keep interest up.

-6 Often, class conversations extended past the presentation, giving students an opportunity to expand their knowledge and thinking."
-WORKSHOP INSTRUCTION - WHAT TEACHERS LEARN How to organize a Quarter-long project and combine a series of skills into one project How to modify a class project for Distance Learning How to teach citation skills all year long STUDENTS Adaptation: Grades 6-8, works well for social studies, ELA, and science classrooms, project is terrific in the classroom but easily adaptable for Distance Learning Students who participated: Grades 9-12, 182 students MATERIALS & RESOURCES Materials: Computer or other electronic device, Nonfiction Survey, rubric Resources: Google Classroom (or other class sharing platform, Flipgrid (or other video sharing platform), articles on print or digital newspapers ABOUT THE TEACHER Stephanie Woolley-Larrea has taught for 25 years and implemented this assignment for the past five.
+Often, class conversations extended past the presentation, giving students an opportunity to expand their knowledge and thinking."
+WORKSHOP INSTRUCTION - WHAT TEACHERS LEARN How to organize a Quarter-long project and combine a series of skills into one project How to modify a class project for Distance Learning How to teach citation skills all year long STUDENTS Adaptation: Grades 6-8, works well for social studies, ELA, and science classrooms, project is terrific in the classroom but easily adaptable for Distance Students who participated: Grades 9-12, 182 students MATERIALS & RESOURCES Materials: Computer or other electronic device, Nonfiction Survey, rubric Resources: Google Classroom (or other class sharing platform, Flipgrid (or other video sharing platform), articles on print or digital newspapers ABOUT THE TEACHER Stephanie Woolley-Larrea has taught for 25 years and implemented this assignment for the past five.
 She added this into her curriculum because she recognized a weakness with the Listening/Speaking/Viewing strand and she wanted to incorporate more nonfiction and research into her class.
 Stephanie has shared this project with her colleagues and all have found it useful.
 To register for this workshop, visit www.educationfund.org STANDARDS ENGLISH LANGUAGE ARTS LAFS.910.
 RI1.1-1.3 • Cite textual evidence, determine central idea, and/or analyze series of author ideas.
 LAFS.910.
 RI2.4-2.6 • Determine meaning of words & phrases, author ideas/claims, & use of purpose/rhetoric.
 LAFS.910.RL4.10 • Read and comprehend complex literary nonfiction.
 LAFS.910.
 SL2.4-2.6 • Present clearly, concisely, & logically, use digital media, & deliver formal speech.
 SPONSORED BY

-Continue Your Education, Broaden Your Career Horizons at GCU - Earn your degree 100% online^{} and one course at a time in one of our 175 online academic programs - · Cost reduction options and scholarship opportunities to all members, their spouses and dependents - Up to 15% off tuition scholarships available when entering an online degree program - · 24-hour complimentary pre-evaluation to determine transferrable credits
+Continue Your Education, Broaden Your Career Horizons at GCU - Earn your degree 100% online and one course at a time in one of our 175 online academic programs - · Cost reduction options and scholarship opportunities to all members, their spouses and dependents - Up to 15% off tuition scholarships available when entering an online degree program - 24-hour complimentary pre-evaluation to determine transferrable credits finances.
+That's why, with the help of our TD Bank Volunteer Financial Education Instructors, we offer a free, one-of-a-kind program, designed to teach children and teens about all things money - in an easy, simple way.
+By giving them the tools now, they'll be prepared to create a strong financial future.
+We have learning resources for everyone.

-CONTACT YOUR LOCAL COUNSELOR FOR SCHOLARSHIP OPTIONS:ANDREA MOHRSAM GLYN NAVA305-753-5472 | andrea.mohr@gcu.edu305-753-7512 | sam.glyn@gcu.edu
+ANDREA MOHR 305-753-5472 | andrea.mohr@gcu.edu SAM GLYN NAVA 305-753-7512 | sam.glyn@gcu.edu